joliebui-05/AdventureWorks-PowerBI-Dashboard/README.md

 - **Analyze product return trends** to identify products that may require further investigation or improvement.
 - **Establish a single source of truth** that replaces fragmented reporting with consistent, interactive business insights.

-By transforming raw transactional data into actionable information, this solution enables leadership to make faster, more informed decisions that align with the company's growth objectives.
+By transforming raw data into actionable information, this solution enables leadership to make faster, more informed decisions that align with the company's growth objectives.